Frequently Asked Questions

 Which grade levels are offered?

-We have programs from Pre-K through 12th grade.
+We have programs from Pre-Kindergarten through Grade 12.

 Are there requirements concerning curriculum imposed on School of Excellence in Education?